-From inception through December 31, 2008, the Company primarily focused on the raising of capital.
-As of December 31, 2008, the Company acquired eleven technologies, TothTelescope, RiverPower, the Kalmar inventions (FireSAFE fire-proofing liquid; technology for utilizing communal waste as a concrete additive; technology for repairing potholes with the use of recycled plastics; technology for neutralizing red mud; biodegreadable deiing solution and PVC shielded electric cable recycling technology), Desalination technology, water and gasoline mixing technology for use in internal combustion engines and an equity interest in 'in4 Kft', a company formed to develop next generation semantic internet based search engine and content organizer applications.
-All of these technologies are still in the development stage (see Note 5).
-As of December 31, 2008, the Company has only realized limited revenues from the TothTelescope project and has not realized any revenues from the other inventions.
+From inception through December 31, 2009, the Company primarily focused on the raising of capital.
+As of December 31, 2009, the Company manages eight technologies, RiverPower, the Kalmar inventions (FireSAFE fire-proofing liquid; technology for utilizing communal waste as a concrete additive; technology for repairing potholes with the use of recycled plastics; technology for neutralizing red mud; biodegreadable deiing solution and PVC shielded electric cable recycling technology), and an equity interest in 'in4 Kft', a company formed to develop next generation semantic internet based search engine and content organizer applications.
+All of these technologies are still in the development stage (see Note 4).
+As of December 31, 2009, the Company has only realized limited revenues from the now discontinued TothTelescope project and has not realized any revenues from the other inventions.
 As a result, the accompanying consolidated financial statements have been presented on a development stage basis.